fromheten/Komiform/Readme.md

 * Never again copy-paste code - not even when you are lazy
 * Semver
 * Having a bulky "shared" .jar for things different apps share

-## Lost and Fund
-I run a server providing forms.
-It's basically a programmatic pastebin.
-It costs some money, and if you like my library, please donate.
-I will publish more information on this later.

 ## How to run your own server
 If you want to run your own Komiform server, you are very free to do so!
 Check out the Readme in the `server` directory.